-Over the summer I wrote a string of consciousness thing for a thing, and it never got published.
+Over the summer I wrote a stream of consciousness thing for a thing, and it never got published.
 Here it is and unedited

 June 10th, 2018